 - (Optional) Click the Add to case icon to add an event to a case.

 - Search results return file events for all organizations in your Code42 environment.

 - File events are retained and searchable for 90 days after the Date Observed.

 - Searches allow up to 1,024 values per request.

 - Observed times for file events are reported in Coordinated Universal Time (UTC).
 Similarly, when conducting a search for a specific time range, user-entered times are evaluated as UTC, not local time.

 - When paging through search results, each page load refreshes the search results.
 If your search query includes the current date, search results may change as you change pages.

-- From the time a file event is detected on a device, it may take up to 15 minutes for the event to appear in search results.
+- From the time a file event is detected on a device, it typically takes no more than 15 minutes for the event to appear in search results.

 - The Code42 app on each user device is configured to send file events to the Code42 server every five minutes.
 This has several implications for search results:

 - If a file is modified more than once during the five-minute window, the search results only display a single modification event.